Skip to content

 Risk Management

 In order to effectively conduct risk management, we predict various risks that may involve the Casio Group, and conduct global risk surveys to identify the frequency and impact of risks occurring and assess if appropriate measures are taken.
-Currently, we have identified three important risks—competition law, privacy law, and cybersecurity—and are implementing the following measures.
+In particular, Casio has identified risks including geopolitical risk and information security that affect the Group’s business as important risks, and it is implementing countermeasures.

 In addition to responding appropriately to the increasing number of information security incidents, Casio is continuously strengthening its information security management level, both in normal times (proactive measures) and in emergency situations (post-incident measures).
 We have established the Computer Security Incident Response Team (CSIRT) so that take rapid action in the case of an incident.
 While implementing technical measures within the Group backed mainly by the Information Technology & Engineering Department, we are working on defining rules and conducting education among employees.